TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/BackendTemplateViewWithoutExtbase.rst

 Main entry point
 ----------------

-:php:`handleRequest()` method is the main entry point which triggeres only the allowed actions.
+:php:`handleRequest()` method is the main entry point which triggers only the allowed actions.
 This makes it possible to include e.g. Javascript for all actions in the controller.

 .. code-block:: php